EnvisionDoc/offline_data_en/data_ide/creating_resource.md

    - Description: Provide a descriptive information about the version.
 5. Click **OK**.
 6. Repeart Step 4 to 5 to add more versions for the resource.

+## What to do next

+You can then invoke the scripts packaged in the resource through a SHELL-type of task in a workflow.
+For more information, see []